On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: The number of solutions of feasible IA problems

 with precoders and decoders given by

 which trivially satisfy $U_k^T H_{kl}V_l=0$ and therefore belong to the solution variety.
-We claim that essentially all the useful information about $\CV$ can be obtained from the subset of $\CV$ consisting on triples $(H_{kl},U_k,V_l)$ of the form (\ref{eq:form1}) and (\ref{eq:form2}).
-The reason is that given any other element $(\tilde{H}_{kl},\tilde{U}_k,\tilde{V}_l)\in\CV$, one can easily find sets of orthogonal matrices $P_k$ and $Q_l$ satisfying
+We claim that essentially all the useful information about $\CV$ can be obtained from the subset of $\CV$ consisting of the triples $(H_{kl},U_k,V_l)$ where its elements have the form (\ref{eq:form1}) and (\ref{eq:form2}).
+In order to see this, we pick any other element $(\tilde{H}_{kl},\tilde{U}_k,\tilde{V}_l)\in\CV$.
+Without loss of generality we can assume $\tilde{U}_k$ and $\tilde{V}_l$ lie in the Stiefel manifold i.e. they satisfy $\tilde{U}_k^*\tilde{U}_k=I$ and $\tilde{V}_l^*\tilde{V}_l=I$ where the superscript $*$ denotes Hermitian (conjugate transpose).
+Now, we will show how this element of $\CV$ can be converted into one of the form (\ref{eq:form1}) and (\ref{eq:form2}).
+First, we compute a QR decomposition of $\tilde{U}_k$ and $\tilde{V}_l$, that is